 Evaluation Surveys for the Hot Spot Program

-Please print out paper copies of the survey, and give them to patrons who participate in the program.
-You can then enter in patron evaluation data using the online survey link listed below.
+Please print out paper copies of the survey and give them to patrons who participate in the program.
+Please enter the paper survey responses into the online survey - link listed below.

 Marketing Materials for the Hot Spot Program

 How to Set-Up and Use the Hot Spots (T-Mobile and Verizon)